 The maximum penalty that may be imposed upon the offender is 10 penalty units (in the case of a first offence) or 20 penalty units (in the case of a second or subsequent offence).

 This means that the court is given the discretion to impose a penalty of either a fine or imprisonment or in the exercise of the sound judgment of the court, both penalties of fine and imprisonment may be imposed at the same time.
 The factors that the court will consider in the determination of the penalty are the following:

 Anyone who is required to adhere to a zero alcohol limit when driving can be subject to novice range PCA charge.
 Overall, this charge is normally applicable to people who hold a special licence like a learner’s licence, a P1 licence or a P2 licence.
 A person who is apprehended and is not in possession of a valid licence, which includes a disqualified and suspended driver, may be charged in the same way.

-Novice range PCA is serious due to the zero limits, which is applicable to drivers.
+Novice range PCA is serious due to the zero limits, which applies to drivers.
 Once a criminal conviction has been recorded then potential employers will find out, as a background check is part of the recruitment process.
 This means that a convicted person may lose a job opportunity.

 A criminal conviction remains on the record for at least 10 years, so for a young person, it could be a devastating career blow.
 It would be no use trying to work overseas, as part of the working visa process is a background check.